 High School • Chaminade College Preparatory School in St. Louis, Mo. (head coach Frank Bennett). • Averaged 9.9 points, 2.2 rebounds and 1.7 assists per game for a 27-5 Class 5 state champion Chaminade team that sent four players to NCAA Division I schools. • Helped the Red Devils to a No. 7 national rank (No. 3 in the Midwest) in USA Today’s final expert poll and Class 5 state championship. • With Chaminade leading 58-56 in the fourth quarter, Lewis hit back-to-back 3-pointers to give the Red Devils a 64-56 lead with 2:38 left in what became a 72-59 win over Kickapoo in the state title game. • Was second to Duke recruit Jayson Tatum - Lewis’ friend since fourth grade - on the team in 3-pointers (44-111, .396) and steals (36).
 Shot .457 from the field and .838 from the foul line. • Scored a team-high 27 points in a 76-63 win over Metro Catholic Conference rival Christian Brothers College. • Averaged 11.5 points per game in helping Chaminade to a third-place finish in the Missouri Class 5 state tournament as a junior. • Led the team in 3-pointers made with 55 on 48 percent shooting as a junior. • Scored 928 points over his last three high school seasons. • Converted a total of 99 3-pointers as a junior and senior. • Was named the Metro Catholic Newcomer of the Year as a sophomore.

 Personal • Played AAU ball for the Gateway Basketball Club. • Entertained offers from Omaha, IUPUI and Illinois State, among others.
-Was also receiving interest from Saint Louis and Xavier at the time of his commitment. • Three of his high school teammates: Jayson Tatum (Duke), Tyler Cook (Iowa) and Will Gladson (Princeton) went on to play Division I ball. • Full name is Michael O’Neal Lewis, II.
+Was also receiving interest from Saint Louis and Xavier at the time of his commitment. • Three of his high school teammates: Jayson Tatum (Duke), Tyler Cook (Iowa) and Will Gladson (Princeton) went on to play Division I ball.
+Tatum was the third pick (Boston Celtics) in the 2017 NBA Draft. • Full name is Michael O’Neal Lewis, II.
 Undeclared liberal arts major.
 Was born on 2/19/98 in Houston, Texas.

 High Games entering 2017-18 Points - 31, UMass (Fr.)
 Rebounds - 5 (three times), La Salle (Fr.) last Assists - 6, at St. Bonaventure (Fr.)
 Steals - 2 (four times), at Davidson (Fr.) last Blocks - 1, Saint Francis U (Fr.)
 3-Pointers - 6, Saint Francis U (Jr.) Minutes - 6, UMass (Fr.)